 This doesn’t require any prior action on your part.
 A Statutory Health Attorney’s status is based on their close and ongoing relationship with you.

-By law, they’ll be the first available and culturally appropriate person from the following:
+By law, they’ll be the first available and culturally appropriate person (over the age of 18)from the following:

 - a spouse or de facto partner (as long as the relationship is close and continuing)

-- a person who is responsible for the adult’s primary care (but is not a paid carer, although they can receive a carer’s pension) or
+- a person who is responsible for the adult's primary care but isn't the adult's health provider, a service provider for a residential service where the adult is a resident, or a paid carer (although they can be receiving a carer's pension)

 If there is no one suitable or available, the Public Guardian acts as the statutory health attorney as a last resort.

 People close to you may be asked to speak for you about health care treatments so it's important that they understand what matters to you.
 Having conversations with the people closest to you about your values, preferences and priorities for health care will help make sure they know what you would want if they were asked to talk with medical staff.

 "I wrote an Advance Health Directive so my family and carers know what's important to me.
 My family live interstate and we don't get on well so I’ve also made an Enduring Power of Attorney appointing a close friend to make decisions for me when I'm unable to do so."